 Research focus

-• I will be leading the Scalable Scientific Machine Learning Lab at Imperial.
+- I lead the Scalable Scientific Machine Learning Lab at Imperial.
 Our new website will be launched soon!

 The goal of my research is to accelerate scientific discovery by developing scientific machine learning (SciML) algorithms.
 SciML methods tightly integrate scientific understanding with ML.
 I focus on designing methods that can scale to solve complex, real-world problems.
 I have developed new methods for carrying out multi-scale simulation using physics-informed neural networks, designed a low-light satellite image denoising algorithm which allowed the lunar community to see into permanently shadowed regions on the Moon for the first time, used ML to track elephants in Kenya and investigated the limitations of physics-informed machine learning for accelerating seismic simulation.